Orchestration

 The conclusion first

 The heart of running heterogeneous agents is "place by strength, and draw clear boundaries."
-Splitting models with different characters across roles raises both throughput and quality more than running many copies of the same model.
+Running more copies of the same model can increase capacity, but it does not automatically increase judgment.
+Splitting models with different characters across roles can raise both throughput and quality when the work is routed deliberately.

 Why heterogeneous

 Each model is good at a different grain of work.
 Give everything to one model, and its weakness becomes the whole system's bottleneck.
-Mixing models lets them cover each other's gaps — as long as it's clear who owns what.
+Mixing models lets them cover each other's gaps, as long as it is clear who owns what, how far each agent may edit, and when the result must return for review.

 An example placement